cryptlex/lexactivator-csharp/README.md

 # lexactivator-csharp
-LexActivator API wrapper for C#
+LexActivator - C# licensing library

 Refer to following for documentation: